-Providing corporate legal departments with modern legal software, we’re always trying to share new ways for in-house teams to streamline operations, better collaborate with each other, and ultimately control costs and reduce spend.
+Providing corporate legal departments with modern legal operations software, we’re always trying to share new ways for in-house teams to streamline operations, better collaborate with each other, and ultimately control costs and reduce spend.
 Today, we’re diving a little further into legal KM and how the right KM program helps to achieve the aforementioned goals.

 What is Legal Knowledge Management?

 Legal Knowledge Management refers to the way corporate legal departments create, share, and find information within their team and organization.
 Although KM isn’t a new idea or philosophy in the workplace, it’s gained popularity among legal departments because of the many benefits it provides, including but not limited to: